Connecting People, Ideas and Resources

 Neighborhood Family Practice

 “The recent addition of pharmacy services is key to the continuity of care for our patients and keeping them healthy,” says Jean Polster, NFP’s president and CEO.
-“Strong partnerships such as that with Dave’s have allowed Neighborhood Family Practice to expand not only our services, but also our service area, allowing us to continue to meet the evolving needs of our community.”
+“Strong partnerships such as that with Dave’s Supermarket help Neighborhood Family Practice to expand not only our services, but also our service area, allowing us to continue to meet the evolving needs of our community.”

 In 2018, Three Arches Foundation awarded $562,000 in grants through a limited scale, test pilot program with our partner organizations.